Newell-ChristopherBrycen/GhostProjects/README.md

 3. Raspberry Pi 5 running Ubuntu Server for K3S Node 2

 ## Applications
-1. ArgoCD:
+### ArgoCD:
-    a.
-Connects the GitHub Repo to the Nodes
+1. Connects the GitHub Repo to the Nodes \
-    b. allows for https://github.com/Newell-ChristopherBrycen/GhostProjects.git to exist as a single point of truth
+2. Allows for https://github.com/Newell-ChristopherBrycen/GhostProjects.git to exist as a single point of truth \

-2. pihole:
+### pihole:
-    a. serves as an Adblocker for my home environment, keeping my workstation clean and enhancing focus
+1. Serves as an Adblocker for my home environment, keeping my workstation clean and enhancing focus \
-    b. // Considering moving this to Docker and building it into a standalone service for DNS and Adblock, separate from other services
+2. //Notes// Considering moving this to Docker and building it into a standalone service for DNS and Adblock, separate from other services \

-3. prometheus:
+### prometheus:
-    a. // TODO
+1. provides monitoring services \
+2. //TODO// \

+### Joplin:
+1. notetaking app for PARA style notes \

+### Homepage:
+1. Favorites, from anywhere \